lyhourlay1/Quickly-healthy/README.md

 ## Logging in

 User authorization with sign in and log out functions.
 Create an account and make a patient profile.

 <img src="https://github.com/lyhourlay1/Quickly-healthy/wiki/images/login.gif" alt="details">

 ## Making an appointment

+Interactive map to show location of nearby providers that accept user's insurance
+* Fetching a new list of doctors that have offices within the view of the map as the user pans through the map
+* Pinning each of the doctor's offices on the map
+* The user should be able to drag the map around and scroll through it, without affecting or scrolling through the side-list of doctors (and vice-versa)

 <img src="https://github.com/lyhourlay1/Quickly-healthy/wiki/images/appointment.gif" alt="appointment">